Overview of a Financial Statement Audit

 We apply several audit procedures in one area to gather enough audit evidence to increase the level of assurance.
 In case we can’t get conclusive evidence, we confirm and double-check the persuasive evidence by using different audit procedures.

 We use our knowledge of accounting principles and experience from audit training, in an ethical manner, to make well-thought decisions for each circumstance.

 We perform consistent analyses on the problem, the accounting standards applicable in the case, evidence gathered, and possible alternatives.
 Always following the generally accepted accounting principles (GAAP).

 We choose our analytical procedures from AEIOU: Analytical procedures, Enquiry, and confirmation directly from a third party, Inspection of records and assets, Observation, recalcUlation, and reperformance.

 Then we determine from the following assertions to see which one needs to be tested: rights and obligations, classification, completeness, cutoff, occurrence, existence, and valuation.

 What is Audit Evidence

-However, if we gathered more of one type of evidence and the quality is poor, we’ll need other type of evidence because quantity won’t compensate quality.
+However, if we gathered more of one type of evidence and the quality is poor, we’ll need other types of evidence because quantity won’t compensate for quality.
 Read about types of evidence here.

 We use audit sampling when the population sizes are too large to analyze completely so we need to analyze small portions.
 The population referring to the documents audited.